Anduin2017/AnduinOS-Docs/Install/Allow-Sudo-Without-Password.md

 ---

-After installing AnduinOS, you may want to [Install more applications](../Applications/Introduction.md)
+After installing AnduinOS, you may want to [Setup system automatic updates](./Update-Your-System.md) to keep your system up-to-date.